Marriage License Information

 Maryland requires that a marriage license be obtained from the Circuit Court Clerk's Office in the county where the marriage is to take place.

 It is recommended that you contact the Circuit Court Clerk's Office in the county where you plan to marry as each county has different fees.
-The requirements for Worcester County are as follows:

 - Only one of the parties needs to appear